tcgaryau/TinDog/README.md

 * [Acknowledgment](#Acknowledgment)

 ## General Info
 This is a single-page web app that is a Tinder clone but for Dogs.
-It is used to play around with Bootstrap 5.
+It is used to familiarize myself with Bootstrap 5.1 and CSS.

 Authors:
 * Gary Au